English Français

 ...

-In this fake example, the distance function is the Least-square one, and it will used the values of both inputs "ref_var1" and "ref_var1" and output "ref_out1" stored in tdsRef to calibrate the parameter "par1".
-No observation weight is needed in this case, as least-square does not require it and as there is only a single output, no variable weight has to be defined as well.
+In this fake example, the distance function is the least squares one, and it will use the values of both inputs "ref_var1" and "ref_var2" and output "ref_out1" stored in tdsRef to calibrate the parameter "par1".
+No observation weight is needed in this case, as least squares method does not require it and as there is only a single output, no variable weight needs to be defined either.

-It is possible, if one wants to use a distance function not already implemented in Uranie to ???
+It is possible to create a custom distance or likelihood function if one wants to use a function not already implemented in Uranie.

-All distance function classes inherit from the TDistanceFunction one and the only difference between all of them is the implementation of the localeval function.
-This means that a very large fraction of the code is shared by all the distance function object, including the part that deals with their configurations and options.
+All distance and likelihood function classes inherit from TDistanceLikelihoodFunction, and the only difference among them lies in the implementation of the localeval function.
+As a result, a large portion of the code is shared across all the distance and likelihood function objects, including the parts handling their configuration and options.

-This part is gathering all the share options that can be configured either through the optional "Option" in several method and constructors, or by accessing the distance function object itself once created.
-In order to do so, one should call the getDistanceFunction method that will return (if it has been created) the distance function instance stored in the calibration instance under consideration.
-The following lines provide an example in the case where one is dealing with and instance cal, of the fake class TCalClass (as if it were inheriting from the TCalibration class)
+This subsection gathers all the shared options, which can be configured either through the optional "Option" parameter in several methods and constructors, or by accessing the distance or likelihood function object directly once it has been created.
+To do so, the user can call the getDistanceLikelihoodFunction method, which returns the distance or likelihood function instance stored within the calibration object.
+The following lines provide an example using an instance cal of the mock class TCalClass (as if it were inheriting from the TCalibration class).

 # import rootlogon to get Calibration namesppace